skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

 Here is an example:
 ```
-    a) Write a function `runif.square` with parameters n, min and max that generates n random variables that are the square of variables that are uniform distibuted on the interval from min to max.
+    a) Write a function `runif.square` with parameters n, min and max that generates n random variables that are the square of variables that are uniform distributed on the interval from min to max.

     ```{r}
     runif.square = function(n,min,max) {